abdullah2423/fstmd/README.md

 5. **DRY URL Handling** - Links and images share URL sanitization logic
 6. **Stack-Based Nesting** - Nested lists and blockquotes use explicit stacks for proper depth tracking
 7. **Table State Machine** - Tables use a dedicated sub-FST for header/separator/body row parsing
+8. **Footnote Collection** - Footnotes are collected during parsing and rendered as a section at document end

 ## Performance